strapi/documentation/docs/developer-docs/latest/getting-started/quick-start.md

 ![GIF: Create Restaurant collection type in Content-Types Builder](../assets/quick-start-guide/qsg-handson-restaurant.gif)

-Once Strapi has restarted, "Restaurants" is listed under Collection Types in the main navigation.
+Once Strapi has restarted, "Restaurant" is listed under Collection Types in the main navigation.
 Wow, you have just created your very first content type!
 It was so cool — let's create another one right now, just for pleasure.

 #### Create a "Category" collection type